zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 - Create a sequence used for each test number.
 - Create the table used to save the results.

-1. Copy and paste the following script into your second worksheet.
-This worksheet uses the HIGH consumer group.
-Run the script.
+1. Copy and paste the following script into the first worksheet you named **Setup**.
+Run the following script using the LOW consumer group.

 ```
+<copy>-- Create a sequence to increment the number of tests running
-<copy>drop sequence test_run_seq;
+drop sequence test_run_seq;
 create sequence test_run_seq order nocache;

 drop table test_run_data;